federico-fogolari/bluues2/README.md

 -m filename.vert (msms .vert file with 3 lines header)

--pa x (msms area per point on SES, 0.1 default)
+-pa x (area per point on SES, 0.1 default)

 -p x (use a probe radius for surfacing of x, 1.5 A default)